vkayy/vkayy/README.md

 ---

 ## 🌟 interests and hobbies
-my hobbies are super variant, from art to microbiology, and from coding to swimming.
+my hobbies are super variant, from art to microbiology, and from swimming to coding.

 here are some main interests of mine!